Gigantopithecus: The Real King Kong

-Gigantopithecus: The Real King KongGigantopithecus was a 10-foot tall, 1,200 pound ape that lived in Southeast Asia.
-A recent Eureka report says the enormous ape lived alongside humans before dying out 100,000 years ago.
+Gigantopithecus was a 10-foot tall, 1,200 pound ape that lived in Southeast Asia.
+Researchers think the enormous ape lived alongside humans during the Pleistocene period before dying out about 100,000 years ago.
 An image of Gigantopithecus blackii is pictured above.
 The massive ape would have dwarfed humans.

-Jack Rink, associate professor of geography and earth sciences at McMaster University, says in a statement, "A missing piece of the puzzle has always focused on pin-pointing when Gigantopithecus existed," explains Rink.
-"This is a primate that co-existed with humans at a time when humans were undergoing a major evolutionary change.
+Jack Rink, associate professor of geography and earth sciences at McMaster University, says in a statement, "A missing piece of the puzzle has always focused on pin-pointing when Gigantopithecus existed.
+This is a primate that co-existed with humans at a time when humans were undergoing a major evolutionary change.
 Guangxi province in southern China, where the Gigantopithecus fossils were found, is the same region where some believe the modern human race originated."

 Posted on April 14, 2006